 Today is National Milk Chocolate Day.
 If you read this blog, you know I'm a bigger fan of dark chocolate than milk chocolate, but there are certain recipes where milk chocolate is preferred.

-But with National Milk Chocolate Day, I thought of the perfect recipe.
-Chocolate Chip Cookies with Milk Chocolate Chips.
+So for National Milk Chocolate Day, this recipe for Chocolate Chip Cookies with Milk Chocolate Chips.
 How easy is that?
-I've posted lots of chocolate chip cookie recipes, but the following recipe is from Jacques Torres, the King of Chocolate.
-It's a no brainer.
-You can't go wrong with this recipe and the resulting delicious cookies.
-I did substitute milk chocolate chunks, but otherwise, the recipe is the same.
+I've posted lots of chocolate chip cookie recipes, but this recipe from Jacques Torres, the King of Chocolate, is a no brainer.
 It's real name is Jacques Torres' Secret Chocolate Chip Cookies.
 The secret I think is in the mix of flours.
-Of course, you can add dark chocolate chunks or chips.

 MILK CHOCOLATE CHIP COOKIES

 - 1 3/4 cups granulated sugar